 One of the simplest breathing techniques you can teach your clients is something Tibetan monks have been practicing this technique for centuries.
 It’s a 3 step process called Vagal Breathing.

 The sympathetic nervous system is what generates the stress response when activated.
 And the parasympathetic nervous system is what generates the relaxation response.
 So they work together.

 The vagal nerve is tied to the parasympathetic nervous system.
 When the parasympathetic system is activated it brings on the relaxation response.
 This slows heart rate and breathing.
-More oxygen flows through the body.
-So there’s more comfort.
-And endorphins are being released.
+More oxygen flows through the body, so there’s more comfort.
+Endorphins are being released.
 The body relaxes.

 3-Step Vagal Breathing Process